limshoonkit/WFGY/ProblemMap/Twin_Atlas/Bridge/README.md

 - every internal handoff rule is already finalized
 - every escalation and de-escalation contract is already frozen
 - Bridge already solves every future WFGY 4.0 loop requirement
-- the presence of this page alone proves a finished closed-loop system
+- the presence of this page alone proves a finished closed-loop runtime
+- every future Bridge extension is already implemented

 This page defines the role of Bridge.